To create documents from a wide variety of templates and presets, introduced in 2017 release of InDesign CC, see Create documents.

 Objects outside the bleed or slug area (whichever extends farther) do not print.

-(Only in InDesign CC) Select this checkbox to see how your new document will look like.
+(Only in InDesign) Select this checkbox to see how your new document will look like.
 Make necessary changes to the options if the preview is not as desired.

 You can also click the Save Document Preset icon to save document settings for future use.